Wilma Rudolph: Awards and honors

 In 1984, the Women's Sports Foundation selected Rudolph as one of the five greatest women athletes in the United States.
 In 1996, the foundation presented its first Wilma Rudolph Courage Award to Jackie Joyner-Kersee.

 In 1994, a portion of U.S. Route 79 was named Wilma Rudolph Boulevard, extending from Interstate 24, exit 4, in Clarksville to the Red River (Lynnwood-Tarpley) bridge near the Kraft Street intersection.
 On November 21, 1995, the Wilma Rudolph Memorial Commission placed a black marble marker at her grave site in Edgefield Missionary Baptist Church.
 In April 1996, a life-size bronze statue of Rudolph was erected "at the southern end of the Cumberland River Walk at the base of the Pedestrian Overpass" at College Street and Riverside Drive in Clarksville.

-In 2012, the city of Clarksville, TN built the Wilma Rudolph Event Center, located at Liberty Park on Cumberland Drive.
-The life-size bronze statue was moved there from its previous location at Riverside Drive, and stands there now near the entrance of the building.
+In 2012, the city of Clarksville, Tennessee built the Wilma Rudolph Event Center, located at Liberty Park on Cumberland Drive.
+The life-size bronze statue was moved there from its previous location at Riverside Drive, and stands near the entrance of the building.

 On December 2, 1980, Tennessee State University named its indoor track in Rudolph's honor.
 On August 11, 1995 (nine months after Rudolph's death), Tennessee State University dedicated a new, six-story dormitory as the Wilma G. Rudolph Residence Center.
-The building houses upper class and graduate women.
-It provides Wi-Fi access and includes a computer lab, beauty salon, and cafeteria.
-In 1997, Governor Don Sundquist proclaimed that June 23 be known as "Wilma Rudolph Day" in Tennessee.
+The building, which includes a computer lab, beauty salon, and cafeteria, houses upper class and graduate women.
+In 1997, Governor Don Sundquist proclaimed June 23 as "Wilma Rudolph Day" in Tennessee.

-The December 29, 1999, issue of Sports Illustrated ranked Rudolph first on its list of the top fifty greatest sports figures of the twentieth-century from Tennessee.
+The December 29, 1999, issue of Sports Illustrated ranked Rudolph first on its list of the top 50 greatest sports figures of the twentieth-century from Tennessee.
 ESPN ranked Rudolph forty-first in its listing of the twentieth century's greatest athletes.

 Following the withdrawal of U.S. troops from Berlin in 1994, Berlin American High School (BAHS) was turned over to the people of Berlin and became the "Gesamtschule Am Hegewinkel".
-The school was renamed the "Wilma Rudolph Oberschule" in her honor in summer 2000.
+The school was renamed the "Wilma Rudolph Oberschule" in her honor in the summer of 2000.

-On July 14, 2004, the U.S. Postal Service issued a 23-cent postage stamp, the fifth in its Distinguished Americans series, in recognition of her accomplishments.
+On July 14, 2004, the U.S. Postal Service issued a 23-cent postage stamp, the fifth in its Distinguished Americans series, in recognition of Rudolph's accomplishments.